How to Prepare for a Charleston Hurricane

 Also consider items for household members who need special supplies, such as infants or pets.
 For all of these supplies, have enough to last at least 3 days.
 You may also want to consider installing a generator or purchasing a portable generator so that you can avoid the issues that go along with power outages.

 While it is impossible to completely avoid a hurricane or tropical storm, there are steps you can take to reduce the risks associated with these storms.
-By following these tips, you can keep your family and your home as safe as possible during the 2017 hurricane season.
+By following these tips, you can keep your family and your home as safe as possible during hurricane season.